We often hear the term “playing the stock market.” It is a well-known phrase that rolls off the tongue.

 Investing in the stock market needs to be treated like a business; only then will you be able to treat your money and your time with respect.

-- Is the money you are investing important to the running your daily life?
-You should not risk money that would be needed for food, accommodation or family commitments.
+- Is the money you are investing important in running your daily life?
+You should not risk money that would be needed for food, accommodation, or family commitments.

-- The stock market goes down as well as up and it tends to go down twice as quickly as it rises.
-You need to be prepared for that by not over investing.
+- The stock market goes down and up, and it tends to go down twice as quickly as it rises.
+It would help if you were prepared for that by not over-investing.

 - Why are you buying this stock – do you have a trading system or methodology?

 - How are you going to record the reasons for entering and exiting the trade?

 - Have you taken a professional stock market training course, so you have the knowledge to succeed in investing?

 Once you have these questions in check, you will be able to begin investing as a business.